reservoir-labs/amm-core/README.md

 Are you interested in helping us build the future of Reservoir?
 Contribute in these ways:

+- For SECURITY related or sensitive bugs, please get in touch with the team at security@reservoir.fi or on discord instead of opening an issue on github.

 - If you find bugs or code errors, you can open a new [issue ticket here.](https://github.com/reservoir-labs/amm-core/issues/new)